 Minimum Lot Size

-There is no minimum lot size for an ADU, but adequate water and sewer or septic must be demonstrated.
+There is no minimum lot size for an ADU.

 Septic System Suitability

 In areas where public sewer service is not available, the ability to dispose of wastewater on site is a significant factor in determining whether a permit for an accessory dwelling unit can be issued.
 Property owners are advised to investigate septic capacity on the property and/or in the existing septic system prior to proceeding with design plans.
 The construction of an accessory dwelling unit represents a new use on the property which must meet current codes with respect to the septic system for the unit.
-If one septic system is to serve both the main dwelling and accessory unit, the septic system must meet current code requirements and be adequately sized for the proposed sewage discharge (based upon total number of bedrooms in all the units to be served by that system).
+The septic system must meet current code requirements and be adequately sized for the proposed sewage discharge (based upon total number of bedrooms in all the units to be served by that system).